esphome/esphome-docs/cookbook/http_request_sensor.rst

 Client part
 ***********

 Add an ``Authorization`` header to your ``http_request.get`` action.
 The simplest way to determine a working authorization header is to visit the password-protected REST URL of the primary node using a browser while watching the network traffic in the browser's developer tools.
-If you look at the headers of the request sent by the browser, you'll find the ``Authorization`` header it sends to the node, and you can copy it for your own use:
+If you look at the headers of the request sent by the browser, you'll find the ``Authorization`` header it sends to the node, and you can copy it for your own replay:

 .. code-block:: yaml